 6 Ways to take care of garden birds in winter

+Garden birds in winter.
 When the winter rolls around, so does the cold and frost, making life a little tougher for our favourite garden birds.
 It’s our job as bird lovers, to make sure that our garden visitors are well looked after during this harsh time of year.
 That’s why we have created this handy list of 6 ways to take care of your garden birds this winter.

 From making sure you’re serving the right wild bird food to giving your feathered visitors a safe and warm place to hide, every gesture, no matter how small, can help our garden birds survive the winter a little easier.

-Stocking up on nutritious wild bird food
+stocking up on nutritious wild bird food

 At Kennedy Wild Bird Food, we make sure that all of our premium wild bird food is packed full of nutrients all year round.
 However, during the winter seasons, it’s more important than ever to make sure your garden birds are getting the right nutrition.